 6. Nosy / Distrusting

 The gentleman is rarely the investigator or the skeptic.
 Gentlemen tend to be more trusting and they give their partner more freedom and space.
 That means that if a man is always questioning you, distrusting of you or being nosey, he’s hardly a gentleman.
 If he’s all up in your business, always wanting to see your phone or accusatory and presumptuous in nature, he’ll never be the gentleman you deserve.
+It’s natural for the person you’re dating to ask some questions, but it’s not normal to feel like you’re being questioned, and you’ll know the difference.
 You don’t want to be with someone who is intrusive and violates your privacy.
 You will never be happy dating someone who thinks it’s acceptable to pry into your life.
 If he’s prying then frankly, he needs to get a life.

 If a man always shirks responsibility instead of owning his mistakes and can’t take responsibility for his actions, he’s probably a blame-shifter.
 He will always deliver an excuse or find someone (or something) to blame.
 The last thing he will do is own up to a mistake he has made.
 This type of man can never be a gentleman because he’ll never be capable of a sincere apology.
 Perhaps he’s trying to preserve his narcissistic image of perfection, or perhaps he has responsibility deficit disorder where being held accountable for his mistakes is not something he’s mature enough to handle.
 Blame-shifters are, in simple terms, bullshitters.
 Even if it is clear as day that they are in the wrong, they cannot admit fault or offer a sincere apology.
 It’s often due to a very unattractive superiority complex, or a serious lack of maturity.
 Either way, this character flaw is a huge red flag, and these men tend to be all about gaslighting the person they’re dating.
 Yes, it requires maturity and humility to take the blame, and typically it’s only the gentlemen who possess the level of maturity you’re looking for in a partner.